INFORMSJoC/2021.0329/README.md

 This archive is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [MIT License](LICENSE).

-The software in this repository are a snapshot of the software that were used in the research reported on in the paper Convergence Analysis of Stochastic Kriging-Assisted Simulation with Random Covariates by C. Li, S. Gao and J. Du.
+The scripts in this repository are a snapshot of the scripts that were used in the research reported on in the paper Convergence Analysis of Stochastic Kriging-Assisted Simulation with Random Covariates by C. Li, S. Gao and J. Du.